mebmrauf/CSE471-System-Analysis-and-Design/README.md

 ## Course Objectives

-1. Introduce Students with fundamental concepts of System analysis and design
+* Understand the fundamental concepts of System Analysis and Design.
-2. Teach students about structural model of the system
+* Learn the structural models of a system.
-3. Teach behavioral models of the system
+* Learn the behavioral models of a system.
-4. Explain how to make a physical model of the system.
+* Develop physical models of a system.
-5. Teach students about managing programming processes and documentation
+* Manage programming processes and documentation.
-6. Help students to build a system using proper and modern tools
+* Build systems using proper and modern tools.

 ## Playlist